-Shelf life of Make-up
+Shelf life of make-up

-Doubts about the shelf life?
+Do you doubt the shelf life?

 If a product has a short shelf life and therefore contains a date (as explained in category 2), it is easy to determine whether a product can be used safely or not.
 But if a product contains the jar symbol, or no information at all, it is usually not so easy.
 After all, how do you remember when you first used the product?
 Most consumers have no idea when they first used their lip gloss or mascara.
 This makes it difficult to know whether the product will last, as you have to remember the date when you first used it.
 If you can't remember, just use your common sense:

 - If the smell, colour or texture of the product has changed, it generally means that the product is no longer tenable.
 In that case it is best to throw the product away.

 - If a product suddenly gives rise to complaints when this was not previously the case, then this may have to do with its shelf life.
 If you have had the product for a long time and can't even remember when you bought/got it, take a good look at the colour, smell and structure of the product before you use it.
 If you are unsure whether the product will last, don't use it.

 - Products that are liquid and are in a sealed container where an applicator or fingers can come into contact with the product (creams, mascara, eyeliner, lip gloss) are extra vulnerable to deterioration.
 The shelf life of such products is often limited (for this reason, most mascara can only be kept for 6 months) so be extra critical with these types of products.
 The eyes are particularly sensitive to bacteria, so always keep a close eye on the structure, colour and smell of such products!